 Net assets with donor restrictions: Net assets with donor restrictions result from contributions whose use is limited by donor-imposed stipulations.
-Net assets may be donor restricted for various purposes, such as use in future periods or use for specified purposes.
+Net assets may be donor restricted for use in future periods or use for specified purposes.
 Donor restrictions may expire by the passage of time or can be fulfilled by actions of the Organization pursuant to these stipulations.
 Net assets with donor restrictions may also result from contributions whose use is limited by donor-imposed stipulations that neither expire by the passage of time nor can be fulfilled by the Organization's actions.

-Notes to the Financial Statements For the Years Ended December 31, 2019 and 2018
+Notes to the Financial Statements For the Years Ended December 31, 2020 and 2019